 The notes here apply to OpenBGPD as found in OpenBSD 4.0 and higher.

-Path Selection Process OpenBGPD will only ever install one route in the route table for a particular destination network (prefix).
+OpenBGPD will only ever install one route in the route table for a particular destination network (prefix).
 If OpenBGPD receives information about that prefix from more than one peer, a decision must be made on which one to use.
+The prefixes received will be evaluated against each other if the follow criteria matches:

 OpenBSD SNMP MIBs